 - Brightly colored are best as they can easily be spotted in the water

-- TIP: As a family, we had a little code: One blast: “Are you ok” (one blast reply meant yes).
-Two blasts: ‘I’m in trouble but not an emergency” (two blast reply meant “we are coming to help”).
-Three blasts was for emergency (three blast reply meant we are coming).
-We were very strictly informed to never use the whistle for play.
+- TIP: As a family, we had a little whistle communication code: One blast: “Are you ok” (one blast reply meant yes).
+Two blasts: ‘I’m in trouble but not an emergency” (two blast replies meant “we are coming to help”).
+Three blasts were for emergencies (three blast replies meant we were coming).
+We were very strictly informed never to use the whistle for play.

 Here is a helpful video for selecting a lifejacket